numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 'u8,u8,u8'.
 The process is a bit different from the other examples since a call to PyUFunc_FromFuncAndData doesn't fully register ufuncs for custom dtypes and structured array dtypes.
-We need to also call PyUFunc_RegisterLoopByDescr to finish setting up the ufunc.
+We need to also call PyUFunc_RegisterLoopForDescr to finish setting up the ufunc.

 We only give the C code as the setup.py file is exactly the same as the setup.py file in `Example Numpy ufunc for one dtype`_, except that